-She and her husband, Tim, have owned and operated the tree farm, which incorporates the business of growing and selling Christmas trees, for nearly 40 years.
-She says they are getting more and more requests in the past few years for live trees for Christmas.
+Therese and her husband, Tim, have owned and operated the tree farm, which incorporates the business of growing and selling Christmas trees, for nearly 40 years.
+She says they have been getting more and more requests in the past few years for live trees for Christmas.

 - One way is to plant a living evergreen tree in their yards and eventually — years later — cut it down as a Christmas tree.

 Transplants usually measure 18-24 inches high and cost about $3.50 to $6.
 They are available in spring and fall.
-They take 12-14 years to mature to a typical Christmas tree height.
-“Make sure to consider the sunshine that is available to the tree, and don’t transplant a tree in a place that it won’t grow to a mature size,” she says.
-Most firms and pine trees need a lot of sunlight.
+However, they take 12-14 years to mature to a typical Christmas tree height.
+“Make sure to consider the sunshine available to the tree, and don’t transplant a tree in a place [where] it won’t grow to a mature size,” she says.
+Most firs and pine trees need a lot of sunlight.

 Evergreens are 3-4 feet high in a pot.
 These all need to be replanted before the ground freezes.
 These small trees can cost $15-$40, depending on the variety and size, Olson says.

-Some people have begun a new tradition of placing a live Christmas tree into their homes for a short period.
-Olson says that should only be five to seven days at the maximum.
-The trees should then be placed in an unheated garage or other outer building in the cold zones so it remains in dormancy until spring.
-Make sure wind does not penetrate the building either.
-Others living in warmer climates can plant them after the celebration.
+Some people have a tradition of placing a live Christmas tree in their homes for a short period.
+Olson also says that should only be five to seven days at the maximum.
+The trees should then be placed in an unheated garage or other draft-free outer building in the cold zones so they remain dormant until spring.
+Those living in warmer climates can plant the tree after Christmas.

-- Larger live trees suffer a bigger degree of transplant shock than smaller ones.
+- Transplant shock: Larger live trees suffer a more considerable degree of transplant shock than smaller ones.

-- While in the home, they could dry out between watering.
+- Drying out: While in the home, they could dry out between watering.
 Even one occurrence of drying out during the holidays can stop a tree from surviving once you replant it outside.

-- People keep trees in the house too long (more than a week) and the tree loses its cold-weather strength.
+- Too warm for too long: People keep trees in their houses for too long (more than a week), and the tree loses its cold-weather strength.

 Selection of Live Trees

 “People love the balsam because of its strong pine scent.
-It’s the traditional Christmas trees and are planted all over,” she adds.
+It’s the traditional Christmas tree and is planted all over,” she adds.

 The North Carolina Extension says that although the Fraser is very popular as a cut tree, it is not recommended as a living tree to be replanted.
 It is native to rich soils at elevations of 4,500 feet or higher.

-In addition, smaller containerized ornamental conifers can be purchased at many garden centers, according to the North Carolina Extension Service.
-They come in various varieties including dwarf Alberta spruce, Norfolk Island pine, Italian stone pine and Lawson cedar.
+In addition, smaller containerized ornamental conifers can be purchased at many garden centers.
+They come in various varieties, including dwarf Alberta spruce, Norfolk Island pine, Italian stone pine, and Lawson cedar.

-Make sure to read the tag on the tree that comes with the plant to check out if they can be grown in your planting zone.
-Also, if they greenhouse trees, they might not have any winter hardiness to survive once planted in the ground.
-Just ask the experts at your local extension service or nursery.
+Read the tag on the tree with the plant to check if it can be grown in your hardiness zone.
+Also, if they are greenhouse trees, they might not have any winter hardiness to survive once planted in the ground.
+Just ask the experts at your local Extension service or nursery.

 How to Plant a Live Christmas Tree

-You should till an area about four to five times the size of the root ball at a 6-inch depth, the extension says.
-The planting hole should be the diameter or slightly shallower than the root ball or container size.
-It’s OK to keep the natural burlap on the ball but remove treated burlap, nylon plastic from it.
+Till an area about four to five times the size of the root ball at a 6-inch depth.
+The planting hole should be smaller or slightly shallower than the container size or root ball.
+It’s OK to keep the natural burlap on the ball but remove treated burlap and nylon plastic.

 If the tree is rootbound, break it up or divide twisted roots on the outside of the root system.
 The soil should be level with the top of the roots.

-If it’s windy in that area, you can use stakes and ties to keep it straight.
+If it’s windy in that area, use stakes and ties to keep it straight.

 “There’s nothing to compare to a natural, fresh Christmas tree,” Olson says.
 “It’s an experience for the whole family.
-It doesn’t really matter what size, what variety.
+It doesn’t matter what size or what variety.
 It’s just the tradition of many families.”